looeee/blackthread.io/content/tutorials/6-shapes-transformations.md

 ...
 {{< /highlight >}}

-##### Transforming meshes vs transforming geometries
+### Transforming meshes vs transforming geometries

 If you have looked through the [BufferGeometry](https://threejs.org/docs/#api/core/BufferGeometry) docs, you might have noticed that there is a [BufferGeometry.translate](https://threejs.org/docs/#api/core/BufferGeometry.translate) method.
 Why are we translating the mesh instead of translating the geometry directly?

 Well, to put it simply, because it is **MUCH** more efficient.
 When you transform a geometry, you are applying a transformation to the `vertices` and `normals` that make it up, resulting in possibly thousands or even millions of operations, while if you transform a mesh, then you are just updating its position within the scene which is a very quick operation.

-We'll cover what all means in more detail in the chapter on geometry, but for now just remember this rule:

-{:.notice}
+There are times when you would want to do this, but you would typically do it just once when you are creating the mesh.

+Remember this rule:

+{{< notice >}}
 Apply transformations to meshes, not geometries
+{{< /notice >}}

+Another reason is that we are about to reuse the geometry in more meshes.
+If we translated the geometries and then translated the meshes as well, things would quickly get confusing

-#### Adding the final octahedrons
+### Adding the final octahedrons

 Our scene looks a little unbalanced now.
 Let's add a couple of octahedrons and position them at the other quadrants of the ring.